Yoga

 Try it for yourself:

-Pro Tip: Grab a pilates ring to perfect your form.
+Pro Tip: Use a pilates ring to perfect your form.
 It can be placed in between your arms or even your legs.

 3. Plank Pose (Phalakasana)

-This is my all-time favorite – you can do it anytime, anywhere, and you can build up slowly from 30 seconds to a couple of minutes.
-This pose strengthens and tones your body from the tips of your toes all the way us with a specific focus on your back, shoulders, and abdominal muscles.
+This is my all-time favorite -- you can do it anytime, anywhere, and you can build up slowly from 30 seconds to a couple of minutes.
+This pose strengthens and tones your body from the tips of your toes all the way out, with a specific focus on your back, shoulders, and abdominal muscles.

 Try it for yourself:

-• Start in a tabletop position.
-Ensure that your hands are directly under your shoulders and your knees on the ground in line with your hips
+- Start in a tabletop position.
+Ensure your hands are directly under your shoulders and your knees on the ground in line with your hips.

-• Spread your fingers as wide as possible, and protract your shoulders blades by pushing them away from each other and pressing your hands into the mat
+- Spread your fingers as wide as possible, and protract your shoulder blades by pushing them away from each other and pressing your hands into the mat.

-• Tuck your toes under and lift your knees off the ground, stepping your feet back to create a straight line from your heels to your shoulders
+- Tuck your toes under and lift your knees off the ground, stepping back to create a straight line from your heels to your shoulders.

-• Hold for 10 breaths, or until you are no longer able to maintain proper form.
+- Hold for 10 breaths or until you can no longer maintain proper form.

 Pro Tip: To further engage your core (and arms), you can add in a push-up.